 Surveillance cameras are located on all school buses and in various public spaces in school buildings.
 These cameras are present to assist school officials in providing a safe learning environment for all students.
 Video from these cameras although otherwise confidential student records, may be reviewed in the presence of school officials by parent(s)/guardian(s) of students being disciplined as a result of misconduct recorded on tape.
-If an incident involves two or more students, then all parent(s)/guardian(s) must provide written consent to view the video.
-Written consent is not needed for students who are seen in the video, but who are not involved in the incident.
 Video may be used as evidence in student hearings.
 See OPS Policy No. 3231 for more information on video surveillance.